borntofrappe/Front-End-Practice/D3 Line Column Sankey/README.md

 ## Goal

-Practice with the data visualization library to highlight data in a line chart, row chart, sankey diagram.
+Practice with the data visualization library to highlight data in a line chart, row chart and a sankey diagram.

 ## Notes